j-faust/api-module-challenge/README.md

 ## HTML

 * Added Div Tags with ID and Class names to set layout for webpage.
+These containers also contain the

 * Static buttons and text added within appropriate Div tag for items.

-*'onclick' call added to static buttons within HTML to reference JavaScript function.
+* 'onclick' call added to static buttons within HTML to reference JavaScript function.

 ## CSS